Bernese Mountain Dog

 To his dog, every man is Napoleon; hence the constant popularity of dogs. – Aldous Huxley

-This dog was also used to transport goods to market, drive cattle, track, and as a rescue dog.
+This dog was also used for pulling carts to transport goods to market, drive cattle, track, and as a rescue dog.

 He takes his name from the Swiss canton of Berne where he was most popular.